Physician Assistant Studies Tuition & Fees

 - Gas: $120/month (may increase during clinical year)

 - Dress code: Professional dress is expected on occasion during the didactic year.
-Students should have professional and/or business casual attire available for these occasions.
+Students should have professional and/or business casual attire available.
 Professional and/or business casual dress is required during the clinical year.

 - Scrubs: Scrubs are required for Anatomy lab and other courses (e.g. History and Physical Exam, Clinical Skills, and some clinical rotations [Emergency Medicine, Surgery]).
 Students should plan to purchase new scrubs or have additional scrubs available outside of the lab experience for these other courses.